XinyuWang0801/capstone-project-strength-in-numbers/README.md

 The linting rules have been set to follow [Airbnb javascript style guide](https://github.com/airbnb/javascript)

 Extra rules have also been added as per the .eslintrc.js file

+## Continuous Integration/Continuous Delivery Infrastructure:
+This project has been setup to build with [TravisCI](https://travis-ci.org/unsw-cse-comp3900-9900/capstone-project-strength-in-numbers).
+The configuration file can be found [here](https://github.com/unsw-cse-comp3900-9900/capstone-project-strength-in-numbers/blob/master/.travis.yml).

 ## Available Scripts